 Two export pipelines are running from the Ekofisk Complex.
 A 443-kilometer gas pipeline with an external diameter of 36 inches is laid to Emden, in Germany.
 The 354-kilometer oil pipeline to Teesside has an external diameter of 34 inches.

-In addition to ConocoPhillips' own production from Ekofisk, the pipelines transport gas and oil from ConocoPhillips' fields on the UK continental shelf, and other neighboring fields on the Norwegian and UK continental shelves.
-All the four fields in the Greater Ekofisk Area are tied in to pipelines.
+In addition to ConocoPhillips' own production from the Greater Ekofisk Area, the pipelines transport gas and oil from neighboring fields on the Norwegian and UK continental shelves.
+The three producing fields in the Greater Ekofisk Area are tied in to pipelines.
 In combination the pipelines total some 1400 kilometers.

 The Oil Pipeline to Teesside

 The oil pipeline between Ekofisk and the terminal in Teesside, UK, came on stream in October 1975.
 Oil and NGL are boosted before starting the journey through the pipeline.
 There were originally two booster stations on the pipeline (37/4 A and 36/22 A), but they are now disconnected and removed.

 In addition to oil and NGL from the Greater Ekofisk Area, oil from several fields in Norway and the UK is transported to Teesside - including J-block, Valhall, Hod, Ula, Gyda, Tambar, Blane, Fulmar, Halley, Flyndre and Stella.
 Thanks to the transportation of oil from other producers the pipeline can be optimally utilized, increasing the value creation.
 The pipeline capacity is some 830,000 barrels of oil per day.